Nithin9741/Building-a-RISC-V-CPU-Core/README.md

    * Program Counter (PC): Holds the address of next Instruction
    * Instruction Memory (IM): Holds the set of instructions to be executed fetching instructions from memory based on the program counter value and controlling the instruction memory read operation.
+2. **Decode**
+ There are 6 types of Instructions:

+- R-type - Register
+- I-type - Immediate
+- S-type - Store
+- B-type - Branch (Conditional Jump)
+- U-type - Upper Immediate
+- J-type - Jump (Unconditional Jump)
+- Instruction Format includes Opcode, immediate value, source address, destination address.
+During Decode Stage, processor decodes the instruction based on instruction format and type of instruction.

+Below is snapshot from Makerchip IDE after performing the Decode Stage.
+3. **Register File Read and Write**
+Here the Register file is 2 read, 1 write means 2 read and 1 write operation can happen simultanously.

+Inputs:
+- Read_Enable - Enable signal to perform read operation
+- Read_Address1 - Address1 from where data has to be read
+- Read_Address2 - Address2 from where data has to be read
+- Write_Enable - Enable signal to perform write operation
+- Write_Address - Address where data has to be written
+- Write_Data - Data to be written at Write_Address

+Outputs:
+- Read_Data1 - Data from Read_Address1
+- Read_Data2 - Data from Read_Address2

+Below is snapshot from Makerchip IDE after performing the Register File Read followed by Register File Write.
+4. **Execute**
+During the Execute Stage, both the operands perform the operation based on Opcode.
+Below is snapshot from Makerchip IDE after performing the Execute Stage.